- There will be 5 games using the Warhammer 40k 6th Edition rule set. All the current errata and FAQs available from

 Army List Rules:

 - You have 1850 points to construct your army using a standard force organization chart.
 Special and upgrade characters are allowed, assuming that they are playable at 1850 pts.
-A single Allied Detachment is allowed.
+A single Allied Detachment is allowed (note that an Inquisitorial Detachment can be taken in addition to a normal Allied Detachment).
 A single Fortification is allowed, except the Fortress of Redemption.
 Note that terrain is fixed and fortifications must be able to fit without moving terrain to be deployed.

 - All players should submit an army list to the Dark Star GT by February 15, 2014.
 Lists should be emailed to firstname.lastname@example.org.
-Please send the lists as an Army Builder pdf or Quartermaster output.
+Please send the lists as an Army Builder (or similar army building program) pdf output.

 Players are required to have their rule books handy and to resolve rule disputes between themselves in a fair and friendly manner.
 However, in the case of ambiguous rules or firm disagreements, there will be Rule Judges circulating on the floor.
 Rulings from a Rule Judge may not be correct, but they are final.
 Arguing with a Rule Judge or getting hostile over a ruling that you don't agree with will get you a Red Card or even expulsion from the tournament.